renpy/renpy/sphinx/source/screens.rst

 ----

 Creates a :class:`Drag` that can be dragged around the screen.
-With the acception of `d`, which is supplied by the screen language, this takes all properties defined in that class.
+With the exception of `d`, which is supplied by the screen language, this takes all properties defined in that class.

 It also takes the following properties: